okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-url-domain/main/index.md

 For configuring a custom email notification domain:

 * Access to the DNS records of your public custom domain
 * An implementation of the [Sender Policy Framework (SPF)](https://tools.ietf.org/html/rfc7208) to prevent sender address forgery.
-If you already implement SPF in your custom domain, be aware that you must update the SPF record.
+If you already implemented SPF in your custom domain, ensure that you update the SPF record.

 ---